 - Coronary artery bypass: Your surgeon will redirect the path to your heart.
 It will go around the blocked or narrowed areas.
 The new path will allow blood and oxygen to get through.

 - Percutaneous coronary intervention (PCI): Your surgeon will insert and inflate a tiny balloon to fix your vessels.
 It will push back the plaque to allow blood and oxygen to pass through.
 He or she also might replace a part of your vessel.
 They can use tissue from another part of your body or a stent.
 This is a small tube-shaped medical device.
 It provides support to keep your arteries open.

 There are approaches for heart surgery.
 Minimally invasive involves small cuts in your chest, between your ribs.
 Open-heart requires a large cut in your chest to open your rib cage.
 Surgery can be done off-pump.
 This is where your heart beats on its own.
 Or, your surgeon can use a heart-lung bypass machine to pump for your heart.

 Another type is cardiac rehabilitation.
 Your doctor can prescribe this instead of or in addition to surgery.
 Cardiac rehab focuses on education and exercise.
 It includes counseling to help you handle stress or emotions.

 Living with coronary heart disease

 Talk to your doctor about your specific outcomes and goals.
-You likely will need ongoing monitoring with doctor visits and tests.
+You likely will need ongoing doctor visits and tests.
 CHD does increase your risk for a heart attack.
 Make sure you know the warning signs and when to call 911.